avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

-If you have the DNA sequence of an ORF, you can predict the protein sequence for the ORF by using the translate() function from the SeqinR library.
-Note that as there is a function called translate() in both the Biostrings and SeqinR libraries, we need to type seqinr::translate() to specify that we want to use the SeqinR translate() function.
+If you have the DNA sequence of an ORF, you can predict the protein sequence for the ORF by using the translate() function from the SeqinR package.
+Note that as there is a function called translate() in both the Biostrings and SeqinR packages, we need to type seqinr::translate() to specify that we want to use the SeqinR translate() function.

 The translate() function requires that the input sequence be in the form of a vector of characters.
-If your sequence is in the form of a string of characters, you can convert it to a vector of characters using the s2c() function from the SeqinR library.
+If your sequence is in the form of a string of characters, you can convert it to a vector of characters using the s2c() function from the SeqinR package.
 For example, to predict the protein sequence of the ORF *myorf*, you would type: